-The investment objectives of the Trust are to provide Unitholders with income (payable monthly) and capital growth from a diversified portfolio of a broad mix of Investments made to companies and individuals based primarily in Canada and the United States that need flexible solutions and are underserved by traditional financial institutions.
+The investment objectives of the Trust are to provide Unitholders with income (payable monthly) and capital growth from a diversified portfolio of a broad mix of Investments made to companies based primarily in Canada and the United States that need flexible solutions and are underserved by traditional financial institutions.
 See "Item 2: Business of Centurion Financial Trust - 2.4 Long Term Objectives".

 The Trustees are responsible for the general control and direction of the Trust.
-See "Item 2: Business of Centurion Financial Trust - 2.1 Structure - Management of Centurion Financial Trust".
 The Investment Committee reviews and approves smaller Investments made by the Trust and recommends Investments above the sub limits to the Trustees for their consideration.